REI-Network/rei/packages/cli/README.md

+  --max-peers <peers>                        max p2p peers count --max-dials <dials>                        max p2p dials count --bootnodes <bootnodes...>                 comma separated list of bootnodes --sync <sync>                              sync mode: full, snap (default: "full") --snap-trusted-height <trustedHeight>      snap sync trusted height.
+                                             this value and trustedHash are specified at the same time to take effect. snap sync will start from the specified block to verify the legitimacy. e.g. 100 --snap-trusted-hash <trustedHash>          snap sync trusted hash.
+                                             this value and trustedHeight are specified at the same time to take effect. snap sync will start from the specified block to verify the legitimacy. e.g. 0x123...
-  --max-peers <peers>                        max p2p peers count --max-dials <dials>                        max p2p dials count --bootnodes <bootnodes...>                 comma separated list of bootnodes --datadir <path>                           chain data dir path (default: "~/.rei") --keystore <keystore>                      the datadir for keystore (default: "keystore") --unlock <unlock>                          comma separated list of accounts to unlock
+  --snap-min-td <minTD>                      minimum total difficulty difference for snap sync --skip-verify-snap                         whether skip verifing snapshot --datadir <path>                           chain data dir path (default: "~/.rei") --keystore <keystore>                      the datadir for keystore (default: "keystore") --unlock <unlock>                          comma separated list of accounts to unlock